Continuing Education Activity

 - Possibly a history of being bullied

 - Chronic medical conditions

-In older adults, additional risk factors, such as social isolation, spousal bereavement, neurosis, affective disorders, physical illness, and functional impairment.
+In older adults, additional risk factors include social isolation, spousal bereavement, neurosis, affective disorders, physical illness, and functional impairment.

 Risk factors of importance to military veterans include traumatic brain injury, separation from service within 12 months, posttraumatic stress disorder, and mental health conditions.

-The choice of screen test is a matter of personal preference because they all have a broad range of accuracy.
+The choice of screen tests is a matter of personal preference because they all have a broad range of accuracy.
 Data on predictive values of the screening tests are limited.

 Once a patient is deemed to be at risk for self-harm, referral to a mental health professional is recommended.
 The key treatment to reduce the risk of suicide is psychotherapy, which includes cognitive behavior therapy (e.g., dialectical behavior therapy, problem-solving therapy, and developmental group therapy).